7dJx1qP/performer_image_search/README.md

 # Performer Image Search Plugin

-A stash plugin for opening a google image search of performer names in your browser
+A stash plugin for opening a google image search of performer names in your browser and updating performer images

 Searching for performer images and updating them in Stash can be a repetitive and time consuming task.
 You have to google image search a performer name, find an image, go to the performer's Stash page, click Set Image -> From URL, copy paste the image url, and then click save.